12 SNMP¶

 smidump 0.5 or later must be used

-Once a MIB is converted to YANG, two things are done:
+Once a MIB is converted to YANG, two things should be done:

-- The YANG file must be found via the regular Clixon YANG finding mechanism, as described in Finding YANG files
+2. The YANG file must be placed so that it can be found using the regular Clixon YANG finding mechanism, as described in Finding YANG files

 By default, all RFC6643 mappings are config false, ie, no configuration data.

-To make a YANG config true, a deviation statement is made as the following example illustrates:
+To change to configuration data, a deviation statement is made as the following example illustrates:

 deviation "/clixon-types:CLIXON-TYPES-MIB" {